In Pictures: Rail and roads battered as Storm Callum drenches UK

 Storm Callum was named by Met Eireann and is the third named storm of the season to hit the UK.

-Here's at some parts of the country affected by the storm:
+Here's some parts of the country affected by the storm: